prabodhw96/AIC/README.md

 <br>
 [Average followers per username associated with ISIS on Twitter](https://public.tableau.com/profile/prabodh.wankhede#!/vizhome/ISISUsernameFollowers/Sheet1)
 ### Future Scope
-We look forward to extend methodologies used in this project to address the problem of henious crime of premeditated extrajudicial killings by group (mob lynching) in India.
+We look forward to extend methodologies used in this project to address the problem of heinous crime of premeditated extrajudicial killings by group (mob lynching) in India.
 ### Team Members
 * Rohit Singh
 * Prabodh Wankhede